fal3/CachedImageView/README.md

 # CachedImageView

-A description of this package.
+A subclass of UIImageView that inherits that is thread safe and conveinently adds a UIActivityIndicatorView as a subview.